Looking for a new POS?

 - Can take 2-3 weeks to install

-Harbortouch is one of the few advanced point-of-sale solutions with no upfront costs that helps restaurants, retail stores, cafés, nightclubs, and bars to track their inventory levels, review finances to improve operational efficiency, monitor sales, and manage labor.
+Harbortouch is one of the few advanced point-of-sale solutions with no upfront costs that helps restaurants, retail stores, cafés, nightclubs and bars to track their inventory levels, review finances to improve operational efficiency, monitor sales, and manage labor.
 It’s also exclusively recommended by Jon Taffer of Bar Rescuer

-It allows you to add various discounts on different products and services, use keywords to find out various items, maintain your customer’s database using a unified interface, and refer special requests made by clients.
+It allows you to add various discounts on different products and services, use keywords to find out various items, maintain your customer’s database using a unified interface, and refer to special requests made by clients.
 The platform also comes with a built-in clock that allows managers to lead their teams better.